Efficient Spiking Neural Networks with Radix Encoding: Experiment

 \subsection{Root Mean Square Error}

-The derivation of the transformation method WDT and WPT is based on the condition that the residual (expressed in Equation~\ref{residue}) is relatively small, and can be ignored.
-To check the real value of this residual, we evaluate the VGG-16 network on the CIFAR-10 dataset, and show the root means square of the residual under different time steps in Fig.~\ref{f:rmse}.
-In statistics, the root means square of the residual is know as the root mean square error (RMSE)~\cite{chai2014root}.
+The derivation of the transformation method WDT and WPT is based on the condition that the residual (expressed in Equation~(\ref{residue})) is relatively small and can be ignored.
+To check the real value of this residual, we evaluate the VGG-16 network on the CIFAR-10 dataset and show the root mean square of the residual under different time steps in Figure~\ref{f:rmse}.
+In statistics, the root-mean-square of the residual is known as the root mean square error (RMSE)~\cite{chai2014root}.
 For comparison reasons, we normalize the RMSE by $2^T$, where $T$ is the number of time steps.
 We study the RMSE in two cases.
-In the first case, we use our radix encoding method.
-In the second case, we use the traditional rate encoding method, where each activation is represented by the number of spikes over the spike train length.
-On one hand, we want the RMSE value to be as small as possible to achieve the high accuracy of the model.
+In the first case, we use the traditional rate encoding method, where each activation is represented by the number of spikes over the spike train length.
+In the second case, we use our radix encoding method.
+On the one hand, we want the RMSE value to be as small as possible to achieve the high accuracy of the model.
 On the other hand, we prefer fewer time steps because it results in fewer operations and smaller latency.

-In Fig.~\ref{f:rmse}, we show the RMSE as well as the maximum and minimum residuals.
+In Figure~\ref{f:rmse}, we show the RMSE as well as the maximum and minimum residuals.
 The dashed lines show the trend of the RMSE with the increment of time steps.
-From the figure, we can see that our radix encoding method shows much less RMSE than that of the traditional encoding method.
-For example, if the number of time steps is eight, the RMSE of the radix encoding method is 96\% less than that of the traditional encoding method (this data is not shown in the figure because it is out of the figure boundary).
-From another perspective, to achieve the same RMSE, the required time steps of the radix encoding method is much less than that of the traditional encoding method.
-For example, the radix encoding method with 16 time steps has a similar RMSE as the traditional encoding method with 256 time steps.
+From the figure, we can see that our radix encoding method shows much less RMSE than that of the traditional rate encoding method.
+For example, if the number of time steps is eight, the RMSE of the radix encoding method is 96\% less than that of the rate encoding method (this data is not shown in the figure because it is out of the figure's boundary).
+From another dimension, to achieve the same RMSE, the demanded number of time steps of the radix encoding method is much less than that of the rate encoding method.
+For example, the radix encoding method with 16 time steps has a similar RMSE as the rate encoding method with 64k time steps.